Thymus (plant)

+Description

+The plants grow up to 40 cm tall.
+The stems tend to be narrow or even wiry.
+The leaves are evergreen in most species, arranged in opposite pairs, oval, entire, and small, 4–20 mm long, and usually aromatic.
+Thyme flowers are in dense terminal heads with an uneven calyx, with the upper lip three-lobed, and are yellow, white, or purple.

 Classification

 A considerable amount of confusion has existed in the naming of thymes.
 Many nurseries use common names rather than binomial names, which can lead to mix-ups.
 For example golden thyme, lemon thyme, and creeping thyme are all common names for more than one cultivar.
 Some confusion remains over the naming and taxonomy of some species, and Margaret Easter (who holds the NCCPG National Plant Collection of thymes in the UK) has compiled a list of synonyms for cultivated species and cultivars.

 The most common classification is that used by Jalas, in eight sections: